FullByte/FullByte.github.io/docs/make/games/upgrades/vegas.md

 ## Additional Rules

+### Extra Role

 Everyone gets 1 poker chip and this can be used for a re-roll of a number group.
 Before the cards are dealt, one chip is placed randomly (by rolling the dice) on each casino.
 Not used chips count 1 point at the end.

+### Predict Wins

+Lay an additional dice of your color, hidden to each bay and predict your place (1-4 or not involved = 6).
+Other players will do the same and no one should see what was predicted.
+For each correct predictiction you earn 3 additional points.